Ronan-H/regex-nfa-builder/README.md

 Run this command from within the project directory:

 *python3 -m unittest tests.TestNFA*

+You may want to run *python -m unittest tests.TestNFA* instead, depending on your setup.

 ## Why didn't you use postfix notation, or store NFAs on a stack etc?
 It's probably a better idea but I had more fun figuring it out on my own.